Mohammadloni/Matrix-Multiplication-Using-SSE-SSE2-Instructions/README.md

-# Matrix_Multiplication_SSE-SSE2-
+# Matrix_Multiplication Using SSE/SSE2
-This is a C++ source code that I developed for my advanced architecture homework.
+The C++ source code for implementing the Matrix Multiplication (MM) function using SSE and SSE2 instructions.
-In this program, I compared the total execution time of MM benchmark for 4 input data sizes and 3 different compiler optimization options (-O, -O2, -O3).
+I compared the total execution time of the MM for different input data sizes and three different compiler optimization options (-O, -O2, -O3).
-I implemented my code with SSE and SSE2 instruction sets, for different programming variables including integer, float and double.
+This code also supports different variables including integer, float, and double.
-For more information, please read report file.